aextecki/Bash_Scripting_Tutorials/README.md

 operating system.
 • Permissions & Execution: Before running a script, you need to make it executable

+'chmod +x script.sh'

+•to Execute

+./script.sh

 Basics of a Bash Script
 • Shebang: Every bash script starts with #!/bin/bash.
 It tells the system that this file is a Bash script and the location of Bash.
 • Comments: Lines that begin with # are comments and are not executed.

+#!bin/bash
+#this is a comment

 Why Learn Bash Scripting?
 • Automate tasks: Instead of manually typing each command every time, you can